West Perry School District: Athletics

 West Perry's 1989 football team was the last undefeated team in Pennsylvania not to make the state playoffs, a distinction that the school may hold forever since the playoff format has been massively expanded since.
 Ten years later the football team, led by future University of Georgia and Baltimore Ravens running back Musa Smith, became the first squad in school history to make the post-season.
 The team faced the Central York Panthers in the first round of the playoffs, winning by a score of 42–0, making the Panthers the eighth team that season the Mustangs had forced the "mercy rule" upon.
 In the second game, the district finals, the Mustangs faced the Manheim Central Barons (winners of the 10 previous District 3 AAA championships) and were not so fortunate, losing 28–21 with the game ending as West Perry reached the opponent's 1-yard line.

 The West Perry baseball team won consecutive state AA titles in 1979 and 1980.
 The West Perry boys basketball team reached the state AAA semi-finals in 2006.
+The West Perry Field Hockey team captured the 2024 PIAA Class 1A state championship.